-Figure 1.
-Mass flow rate ice discharge (MFID) product is derived from the CCI ice velocity (IV), the CCI surface elevation change (SEC), and ice thickness from BedMachine (v3).
+Figure 3 Mass flow rate ice discharge (MFID) product is derived from the CCI ice velocity (IV), the CCI surface elevation change (SEC), and ice thickness from BedMachine (v3).

-Like MFID, the new Supraglacial Lakes (SGL) data product is also an innovative new data product that reflects recent advances in remote sensing and that also has practical applications for infrastructure, planning and local stakeholders.
+Like MFID, the new Supraglacial Lakes (SGL) data product is also an innovative new data product that reflects recent advances in remote sensing and that also has practical applications for infrastucture, planning and local stakeholders.
 Supraglacial Lakes (SGL) are meltwater lakes on the surface of glaciers and the Greenland ice sheet that form in depressions in the ablation zone.
 Many of them are multi-year features but others drain and refill with an annual cycle.
 Supraglacial lakes are indicators of surface melt, but are also important for routing and storage of meltwater within the ice sheet system.
-They play an important role in the delivery of meltwater to the base of the ice sheet as the episodic nature of their drainage means there canbe large amounts of water delivered over a short period to the base of the glacier.
-This has been observed to influence basal sliding on a range of spatio-temporal scales.
+They play an important role in the delivery of meltwater to the base of the ice sheet as the episodic nature of their drainage means there can be large amounts of water delivered over a short period to the base of the glacier.
+This has been observed to influence basal sliding on a range of spatio-temporal scales (e.g. Das et al., 2008).
 However, their role in the seasonal evolution of the subglacial drainage system is complex and related to specifics of each lake basin.
-The supraglacial lake data also provides an important R&D element in understanding the rapid changes seen in summer IV data, especially in the record melt summer of 2019.
+The expansion of the area covered by surface lakes over the last 20 years (e.g. Leeson et al., 2015) is also a clear indicator of the ways in which climate change is affecting ice sheet surface melt processes.